vistuleB/svgpathsio/README.rst

 -  style your paths, text and dots elements with **PathAndAttributes**, **TextAndAttributes** and **DotAndAttributes** classes
--  use the **SaxDocument** class to easily keep track of definitions, styles, as well as of the afore-mentioned dot, paths and text elements
+-  use the **SaxDocument** class to easily keep track of definitions, styles, and elements in one place
 -  compute the **bounding box** of a group of PathAndAttribute objects while taking stroke widths into consideration
 -  automatically compute the **viewbox** of a document from its